x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/override-group-naming-policy.md

 When Microsoft Exchange creates this group, it uses All Administrators for both the  _Name_ and  _DisplayName_ parameters.

-### Use the Shell to override the group naming policy when you rename a group
+### Use Exchange Online PowerShell to override the group naming policy when you rename a group

-To override the group naming policy when you rename an existing group with the Shell, run the following command.
+To override the group naming policy when you rename an existing group with Exchange Online PowerShell, run the following command.

 ```
 Set-DistributionGroup -Identity <Old Group Name> -Name <New Group Name> -DisplayName <New Group Name> -IgnoreNamingPolicy
 ```

 For example, let's say you created a group naming policy late one night and the next morning you realized you misspelled the text string in the prefix.
 The next morning, you see that a new group has already been created with the misspelled prefix.
-You can fix the group naming policy in the EAC, but you have to use the Shell to rename the group with the misspelled name.
+You can fix the group naming policy in the EAC, but you have to use Exchange Online PowerShell to rename the group with the misspelled name.
 Run the following command.

 ```
 Set-DistributionGroup -Identity "Government_Contracts_NWRegion" -Name "Government_ContractEstimates_NWRegion" -DisplayName "Government_ContractEstimates_NWRegion" -IgnoreNamingPolicy